A JOURNEY OF DISCOVERY

-Gregory didn’t come home Sunday night.
+Gregory did not come home Sunday night.
 That wasn’t like him.
 If he had made plans to stay overnight at his brother’s or with some other friend, he would have told me.
-Only once before he had stayed out all night without previous arrangements, and that time he had fallen asleep at a friend’s home watching a rented video and called early the next morning so I wouldn’t worry.
 Gregory was a freshman at Loyola University.
-He had early classes there this morning, so he should have come home.
+He had early classes this Monday morning, so he should have come home.

-Starting at eight a.m., which was as early as I dared, for young college men like to sleep as late as possible, I made phone calls to his friends.
-Gregory’s older brother Clifford, a junior at Loyola with a jointly rented apartment near the campus, had gone to Ole Miss for a party weekend, and I phoned and got him up to call around also.
-All we could come up with was that Gregory left his friends around six o’clock Sunday evening to come home; they said he seemed just fine.
+Starting at eight in the morning, which was as early as I dared for young college guys like to sleep as late as possible, I made phone calls to his friends.
+I contacted Gregory’s older brother Clifford, a junior at Loyola with a jointly rented condo near the campus and got him up to call around also.
+All we could come up with was that Gregory left his friends around six o’clock Sunday evening to come home.

 While my husband did this, I called the bank to see if Gregory’s ABBY card had been used recently, and his credit card company to see if anyone had used his credit card in the last few hours.
 This was New Orleans, and it was a mean city.

-After talking with the father of one of Gregory’s friends who was a police detective, and after Cliff called to say Gregory wasn’t at the places he checked, I called the sheriff’s office to make the missing person report around 10:30 a.m.
-The detective answering the phone said we had a bad connection and he would send someone out to get the information.
+After Cliff called to say Gregory wasn’t at the places he checked, I called the sheriff’s office to make the missing person report.
+The detective answering the phone said we had a bad connection, and he would send someone out to get the information.

 I started making notes: the license plate number of the car Gregory was driving, what he was wearing (jeans and a plain white shirt), and the address where he left his friends.
 I said another prayer and wondered if I should start calling the emergency rooms at local hospitals.

-When I answered the door March 6, 1995, at eleven o’clock and saw three detectives there, I knew Gregory was dead.
+When I answered the door March 6, 1995, at eleven o’clock and saw three detectives, I knew Gregory was dead.
 All I could say was “Gregory, Gregory, Gregory.”

-Their manner was gruff as they ordered me to go inside before they would tell me anything.
+Their manner was harsh as they ordered me to go inside before they would tell me anything.
 I walked into the den and sank onto an ottoman.

-“It looks like a suicide,” one detective said without feeling.
+“It looks like a suicide,” one detective bluntly stated.